Nikoobox/ninetyplus/README.md

 </div>

 ## Background and Overview
 NinetyPlus is a Web App for the live soccer scores from the most polular soccer league in a world - English Premier League.
-Get livetime data, teams line-ups and statistics.
+Get lifetime data, teams line-ups and statistics.
 Data and statistics will be presented with D3.js javascript library, producing dynamic and interactive data.

 ## Libraries and Languages